CaskProtocol/cask-lightpaper/tokenomics.md

 ## Token and Staking (coming soon)

-The **CASK** token will is used to govern the protocol, offer discounts on certain flow types, and reward those holding balances in the protocol.
+The **CASK** token will be used to govern the protocol, offer discounts on certain flow types, and reward those holding balances in the protocol.

 There are two staking options for CASK holders: